mattmcspirit/azurestack/packages/readme.md

 If you do wish to modify the raw files, you'll need to recreate the package, for which you can [find guidance here](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-create-and-publish-marketplace-item).

-In each folder, you'll also find a maintemplate.parameters.json file, which, if you're choosing to automate some of the deployments of the tools once the DevOps Toolkit has been installed, you should find those files useful.
+In each folder, you'll also find a readme.md file, which, if you're choosing to automate some of the deployments of the tools once the DevOps Toolkit has been installed, you should find the scripts useful.